mcoletes/TheCatLibrary/README.md

 * [Cocoapods](https://cocoapods.org) 1.9.1 (only if you want to update the Pods, they are already within the workspace).

 ## Architecture
+* I used two architectures just for the purpose of highlighting the differences between them.
     ### List of Cats
     * The list feature was developed using [clean swift architecture](https://clean-swift.com/).
     ### Cat Detail
     *  The detail feature was developed using Reactive MVVM with a simple binding class do perform reactiveness between view model and view controller.

 ## Tests
 * Snapshot Tests - [iOSSnapshotTestCase (previously FBSnapshotTestCase)](https://github.com/uber/ios-snapshot-test-case)